9r3i/psx/emulators/readme.md

 # Emulators

-This directory contains encrypted files, Can be decrypted by library 9r3i/crypto.
+This directory contains encrypted files, can be decrypted by library 9r3i/crypto.

+\t